Earth Day Clean Up Poster

 • Castlebrook Park: Rashed Chowdhury and neighbours will tidy up the trails and ravines.

-• Glen Oak Creek Trail North (Meet at Fourth Line and Upper Middle Road): Denise Severin-Prior and Brett Prior coordinate the clean up here between the ravines and along the beautiful Taplow Creek trails.
+• Glen Oak Creek Trail North (Meet at Fourth Line and Upper Middle Road): Denise Severin-Prior and Brett Prior coordinate the Clean Up here between the ravines and along the beautiful Taplow Creek trails.

-• Heritage Way Park: Pitch-in with Weidong Zhu and the Glen Abbey Neighbourhood Association (GANA); meet at the Merchant Gate Trail entrance on west-side of Merchants Gate.
+• Heritage Way Park: Pitch-in with Weidong Zhu and the Glen Abbey Neighbourhood Association (GANA); Meet at the Merchant Gate Trail entrance on west-side of Merchants Gate.

 • Millstone Park: Realtors Bill and Marlene Keay welcome your participation.